AdrianCGallo/starter-academic/content/authors/admin/_index.md

   # things here that are initially hidden.
   # {{< /spoiler >}}
 ---
 Hello!
-I am formally trained as a terrestrial carbon biogeochemist (aka I <3 dirt).
-Below you can find links to all the conferences I've presented at, and my publications are available for download.
+I am trained as a terrestrial carbon biogeochemist (aka I <3 dirt).
+You can find links to all the conferences I've presented at, and my publications are available for download below.
 But, as a future career, I’m exploring science communication and climate change adaptation policy through an environmental justice framework.
 <Br>
 <Br>
 When not science-ing you can find me running in circles, mountain biking, playing soccer, or interviewing people on a podcast I co-host, [Inspiration Dissemination]({{< relref "/project/inspiration_dissemination_memorable_episodes" >}}).
 To learn more about me, read my [Background]({{< relref "/project/Background" >}}).